QuantStack/quantstack.github.io/src/components/fundable/descriptions/ParquetNullOptimizations.md

 2. avoiding decoding definition levels entirely when a data page's statistics shows it cannot contain any nulls (or, conversely, when it cannot contain any non-null values).

-This work can optionally be extended so as to apply to schemas with moderate amounts of nesting.
+As a subsequent task, these optimizations may be extended so as to apply to schemas with moderate amounts of nesting.

+This work will benefit to applications using Arrow C++ or any of its language bindings (such as PyArrow, R-Arrow...).

 Depending on the typology of Parquet data, this could make Parquet reading 2x faster, even more in some cases.
-If you are ensure whether your workload could benefit, we can discuss this based on sample Parquet files you provide us.
+If you are unsure whether your workload could benefit, we can discuss this based on sample Parquet files you provide us.

 ##### Are you interested in this project?
 Either entirely or partially, contact us for more information on how to help us fund it